0xcert/techpaper/src/paper.md

 ### 2.2.5.
 Certification

-An Xcert carries a proof of a digital asset data.
-It is a cryptographic hash which serves as a decentralized proof of a digital asset on the blockchain.
-The process of converting digital asset data into a cryptographic proof is called "certification".
+An Xcert carries a proof of a unique asset data.
+It is a cryptographic hash which serves as a decentralized proof of a unique asset on the blockchain.
+The process of converting unique asset data into a cryptographic proof is called "certification".
 Tokens that hold these cryptographic proofs are thus called certified tokens.

 The 0xcert protocol provides a mechanism for converting the main data object into a cryptographic hash.
 The mechanism first flattens the JSON structure and sorts data parts by JSON keys.
 Values are then hashed into Merkle tree leaves using the sha256 algorithm and finally calculated into Merkle tree root hash which represents the actual asset proof which we store in the Xcert.

 The certification process starts by creating asset data objects.
 The main data object is then converted into a cryptographic proof.
 When the certification is completed, the issuer sends the main JSON data object over an arbitrary communication medium to the holder, so he will be able to provide the proof of ownership for the particular digital asset.

 All parties involved in the certification process are expected to keep a copy of the JSON data object, in the same way as they keep a copy of their digital wallet credentials.
 They can store this information locally or can authorize third-party dapps to do that on their behalf.

 ### 2.2.6.
 Verification

 A cryptographic proof is an imprint of an asset which at the same time ensures asset data confidentiality.
 This proof is used to verify the existence and authenticity of a digital asset.

 The 0xcert protocol allows for trustless verification of any kind of digital asset existence and related ownership.
 Anyone is able to verify some information based on digital asset imprint - the cryptographic proof - stored inside Xcerts on the blockchain.

 In order to obtain valid information about a particular digital asset, a holder must disclose asset information to a third-party.
 If the proof is created by using the 0xcert protocol's mechanism, then not all the data are required in the verification process and a third-party can selectively verify only some asset fields.
-For this to work, a holder must provide enough information for the third-party to be able to recalculate Merkle tree root hash from the provided visible and hashed leaves.
+For this to work, a holder must provide enough information for the third-party to be able to recalculate the proof.
 When the recalculated hash equals to the one stored in the Xcert the information can be treated as valid and the holder can be trusted.
 A holder must also provide the appropriate Xcert smart contract address on the blockchain, where the digital asset exists.

 <img src="images/5.svg" height="250" />